macuriels/portfolio/content/project/social-media-insights-healthcare/index.md

 - Tribe 2 value self-care, therefore some ways to connect with them is by posting motivational content, talking about caring for oneself, or even through humorous content.
 - Tribe 3 value information and professional growth, therefore showing achievements and sharing facts is a good way to connect.
 - Tribe 4 value experiences and one way to connect with them is through aesthetic images, thoughtful words, and moments of joy.
-- Trube 5 value looking and feeling good, so you can connect by posting enjoyable content (visually appealing, funny, aesthetic).
+- Tribe 5 value looking and feeling good, so you can connect by posting enjoyable content (visually appealing, funny, aesthetic).

 Below is just one example of a real image posted by a Tribe 2 on social media, where the highlight is that this is content that anyone can replicate - and in doing so, you are immediately connecting with this market segment.